 The Mechakara saga on Atop the Fourth Wall.
 Lewis has stated that every appearance of Mechakara contains some kind of clue to his identity or his ultimate goal against him.

-There's a sci-fi game currently going on (as of late April 2011) called Vanished where we're supposedly getting contacted from the future.
+There's a sci-fi game called Vanished where we're supposedly getting contacted from the future.
 The world has supposedly undergone a huge environmental disaster and everybody's trying to figure out what's going on.
 Oh, and we've got about a few thousand teenagers helping and... we've got a lot of the puzzle pieces figured out.

 Worm introduces several mysteries as part of the central plot that gradually unfold over the course of the story, most notably the nature of parahuman powers, the origins of the Endbringers, everything about Cauldron, and the impending apocalypse.